-Geocene writes a lot of software that ingests Internet of Things sensor data into backend systems.
+Geocene writes a lot of software that ingests device sensor data into backend systems.
 These data arrive at the backend as raw payloads like JSON or compressed binary files before being parsed and inserted into a time series-focused database.
 A few weeks ago, our Papertrail Slack integration alerted us that, on one of our projects, none of our payloads were being processed anymore.
 Every Django Q task setup to parse each payload was failing with the following error:

 DataError: integer out of range.

 The payloads have the following structure: